How to Fix a Crisis

 Each Christmas, we gather—in Ankong’s living room, or else over Zoom—to hear about the day the Japanese invaded.
 The debt is paid: again and again and again. ♦

-This was the last meeting of the English-language book club at Lexikopoleio, the locally owned international bookstore in Pangrati, Athens.
-Diamantis Diamantidis, the events coordinator and bartender for the evening, told me that members have been petitioning him to extend meetings one more month, into July.
+This was the last meeting of the English-language book club at Lexikopoleio, a locally-owned international bookshop in Pangrati, though Diamantis Diamantidis, the events coordinator and bartender for the evening, told me that members have been petitioning him to extend meetings one more month, into July.

-Aside from the three of us, I count an American sociology professor, an Argentine actor, a digital nomad—Dutch—among the faces at the table.
-They’ve got a level of dedication that Diamantidis hasn’t seen in the bookstore’s Greek- and French-language book clubs.
-It has something to do with the transience of their time together, he believes.
-“These people came five years ago, or three years ago,” Diamantidis explained.
+Aside from the three of us, I counted an American sociology professor, an Argentine actor, and a Dutch digital nomad among the readers who’d made it to the Wednesday night gathering.
+They’ve got a level of dedication that Diamantidis hasn’t seen in the shop’s Greek- and French-language book clubs.
+He believes it has something to do with the transience of their life in Athens.
+“These people came five years ago, or three years ago,” Diamantidis told me.
 “They’re going to go in two years.
 It’s not very fixed.
 But they’ve been loyal because they know that this is an anchor for them.”

-A certain self-consciousness about the impact of expat professionals on the physical and economic landscape of Athens intermittently resurfaced at the table.
-“What’s the difference between an expat and a refugee?” a dark-haired woman, herself a digital nomad from Amsterdam, asked.
-Then she answered: “Someone who comes here voluntarily with money and someone who doesn’t.”
+Self-consciousness about the impact of expat professionals on the physical and economic landscape of Athens resurfaced throughout the attendees’ conversation.
+“What’s the difference between an expat and a refugee?” a dark-haired woman—the digital nomad from Amsterdam—asked.
+She answered herself: “Someone who comes here voluntarily with money and someone who doesn’t.”

-An American professor described herself as one of the “vampires” who profited from coming to Athens when rent and real estate were relatively cheap.
+An American professor at the table described herself as one of the “vampires” who have profited by moving to European cities like Berlin and Lisbon when rent and real estate were relatively cheap.
 “I can have a really nice life that’s very difficult to have for the same amount of money in New York City,” she continued.
 “It makes me wonder what happens when Athens, all of a sudden, starts to become expensive and inaccessible?”

-“Ask the Athenians!” the Greek man across the table from her interjected, laughing.
-Attempts to describe the problem of gentrification carried a different tense for different readers at the table: future tense for the American professor, past tense for Greeks priced out of gentrified neighborhoods like Pangrati.
+A Greek man across the table from her interjected, “Ask the Athenians!”
+Attempts to describe the problem of gentrification carried a different tense for different readers at the table: future tense for an American professor, past tense for Greeks priced out of gentrified neighborhoods like Pangrati.

-The attendees discussed the helplessness of the expat couple in Perfection at length.
+At length, the attendees discussed the helplessness of the expat couple in “Perfection.”
 Why didn’t they ever learn German?
 A debate ensued: perhaps technology was to blame, perhaps the characters’ parochialism.

 “They didn’t seem to be able to do things differently, did they?” one woman said.
 A joke about their own inability to speak Greek drew laughter from around the table. ♦